Ref Library Sitemap

 ● Body checking: when is it appropriate to introduce it to kids hockey?
 From CBC News, Sports Medicine.

-● Position Statement: Violence and Injuries in Ice Hockey - in PDF from Canadian Academy of Sports Medicine (CASM) Sport Safety Committee.
+● Position Statement: Violence and Injuries in Ice Hockey from Canadian Academy of Sports Medicine (CASM) Sport Safety Committee.

 ● More calls to ban body contact in kids hockey by Angela Mulholland, CTV.ca News Staff.